Proof of the Contiguity Conjecture and Lognormal Limit for the Symmetric Perceptron: Main Results

 Unlike sparse random CSPs, the perceptron models are dense with direct interactions between each pair of variables in all of the constraints.
 Nonetheless, we find the analogue of equation~\eqref{eq:sparseSGC} defining

 where the cycle counts are now generalized as

 where we identify $i_{k+1}$ with $i_1$.
+Previously, in the dense case, \cite{banerjee2018contiguity} has constructed a similar term that works for dense stochastic block models.
 In place of counting over cycles of the graph we instead sum over the products of matrix entries of $G$ along cycles in the entries.
 We prove asymptotic joint normality for the $C_k$ by computing their joint moments and showing convergence to the moments of independent Gaussians.
 With this definition we show the following theorem.